dotnet/sign/docs/Deployment.md

 ## 3. Create App Service

 Azure Web Sites is the easiest way to host this service.
+You can use the ARM template or create the resources manually.
+You only need to complete either **3a** or **3b**.

+### 3a.
+ARM template

+The template is located in the `src\ArmDeploy` directory.

+1. The easiest way to invoke the template is to load the solution in Visual Studio, right-click the `ArmDeploy` project and click `Deploy`.
+2. Visual Studio will prompt for a destination Resource Group.
+The recommendation is to create a new one for this (and don't use the `KeyVaults-SignService` one configured to hold the resource key vaults).
+3. Click `Edit Parameters` and specify the required values.
+The last four came from the output of the `InstallUtility` for the Service application.
+4. Save the values then hit `Deploy`.
+It will take several minutes to complete.

+### 3b.
+Manual

+If you'd like to create the Azure resources manually, here are the steps:

 A `B1` or higher instance works for this.
 The service keeps its runtime configuration and secrets in an Azure Key Vault, so one of those is required as well.
 A Managed Service Identity secures access from the website to the Key Vault without requiring explicit credentials.

 1. Create a new Web Service.
 Enable Application Insights, if desired, to capture logging/telemetry data.
 2. On the website configuration in the portal, [enable its Managed Service Identity](https://docs.microsoft.com/en-us/azure/app-service/app-service-managed-service-identity)